-14.2.1.16 Within the Core area, as shown on Map 14-2 Clarkson Village Community Node Character Area, required parking for new development with a FSI greater than 1.0 will be within an underground structure.
+14.2.1.16 Within the Core area, as shown on Map 14-2: Clarkson Village Community Node Character Area, required parking for new development with a floor space index (FSI) greater than 1.0 will be within an underground structure.

-14.2.1.17 Within the Outer Core area, as shown on Map 14-2 Clarkson Village Community Node Character Area, required parking for new development with a FSI greater than 1.0 will be within a parking structure located either above or below grade.
+14.2.1.17 Within the Outer Core area, as shown on Map 14-2 Clarkson Village Community Node Character Area, required parking for new development with a floor space index (FSI) greater than 1.0 will be within a parking structure located either above or below grade.
 Where an above grade structure is provided, it will be located to the rear of an active building facade, will be no more than two storeys in height and will not be visible from public roads.
 Where above grade parking structures are visible from adjacent lands, they will utilize appropriate finish materials and be of a high architectural quality.